-GVEA's Mission: To safely provide its member-owners with quality electric service, quality customer service and innovative energy solutions at fair and reasonable prices.
+GVEA's Mission: Recognizing GVEA's importance to the economic, environmental and social viability of our communities, the Cooperative's mission is to safely provide its member-owners with reliable electric service, quality customer service and innovative energy solutions at fair and reasonable prices.

 Incorporated in 1946 in Fairbanks, Alaska, Golden Valley Electric Assn. took shape when a small group of locals became interested in bringing electric service to rural areas and furthering the agricultural industry in Interior Alaska.
 These pioneers applied to the Rural Electrification Administration, which granted a loan to form a not-for-profit rural electric cooperative.

 GVEA now serves nearly 100,000 Interior residents in Fairbanks, Delta Junction, Nenana, Healy and Cantwell.
 We also serve Interior residents out to 48-mile Steese Highway, 11-mile Elliot Highway (Haystack Subdivision) and 26-mile Chena Hot Springs Road.

 GVEA energized the Northern Intertie (pictured) in October 2003.
 This 97-mile, 230-kilovolt line is one of GVEA’s initiatives to improve system reliability.
 This transmission line stretches between Healy and Fairbanks.

 Golden Valley is the northern control point for the Alaska Intertie, which serves most Railbelt communities.
 This transmission line extends between Willow and Healy, along the Parks Highway corridor.
 Through the Alaska Intertie, GVEA is connected to Chugach Electric Assn., Matanuska Electric Assn., Homer Electric Assn., as well as Anchorage’s Municipal Light & Power and the City of Seward's electrical system.